 Charge up your arsenal

 Your greatest tool in the fight against ennui is the portable digital device, and a tablet is worth more than a hundred skilfully-deployed platitudes to a child.
 Don’t neglect to bring armfuls of chargers and headphones to avoid disharmony if your little princes and princesses must suffer the indignity of sharing.
 If you’re on a family road trip, sling a tablet or iPhone around the seat back in a Ziploc bag for an instant, budget in-car entertainment system, or deploy on a long haul flight in exchange for silent, co-operative behavior on takeoff.
+Need other ideas?
+Here are more family car gadgets that will help make your trip a little more pleasurable.

 Power to the finish line with some snacks